ISS-P06/Solidarity-Purchasing-Group/README.md

 - Route `/farmer/supply`: farmer page containing a form to add a new supply for the upcoming week.
 - Route `/farmer/products`: farmer page containing the list of products (= product descriptors) they added.
 - Route `/farmer/products/new`: farmer page containing a form for adding a new product descriptor.

+### Manager-only routes

+- Route `/manager`: manager homepage.
+- Route `/manager/report/weekly`: manager page containing a date picker and statistics computed for a specific week.
+- Route `/manager/report/month`: manager page containing a date picker and statistics computed for a specific month.

 # Database documentation